 Stop the Bleed

 A national DHS program teaching youths at least 13 years old and adults techniques to detect and stop life threatening bleeding.
-More information can be found at online.
+More information can be found online.

 To request these programs email Fire Prevention, Harrisburg Fire Department Instructor, or call 704-455-3574-prompt 5.